ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 14 weeks after Monday bring us back to Monday, and 2 more days take us to Wednesday.

+***

-As it is half-term for most students, you have a bit more time to complete this Parallelogram.
+As it is half-term for most students, you have a bit more time before the next Parallelogram.

 Check your email or return to the website on Friday 23 February at 4pm for the next Parallelogram.